Xapphire13/WinkLightToggle/README.md

 Guide on how to programmatically toggle a Wink light

 ## Why
-The Wink API (including Shortcuts and Robots) seems to offer no ability to toggle a light's state.
+The Wink API (including Shortcuts and Robots) doesn't offer the ability to toggle a light's state.
 Searching 3rd party apps such as
-IFTTT also yields no results in toggling a light, only the ability to turn it on, or off.
+IFTTT also only have the ability to turn lights either on, or off.

 ## How
 ### Prerequisites